Hartnell College: The Western Stage

 In 1974, Ron Danko established on campus The Western Stage, a professional theater organization with an educational mission.
 Initially a summer theatre festival, the Western Stage now produces an annual year-round season of plays, produces school tours, offers internships, and youth classes.
 The company's productions are part of the college's curriculum, though a separate foundation was established to support the Western Stage.
 In particular, the Western Stage is known for adapting the work of noted local author John Steinbeck to the stage, often in partnership with the nearby National Steinbeck Center.

 Notable alumni

-Ernie Camacho (born February 1, 1955) is a former professional baseball player who pitched in the major leagues from 1980 to 1981 and 1983 to 1990.
-Oakland Athletics, Pittsburg Pirates Cleveland Indians, Houston Astros, San Francisco Giants, St. Louis Cardinals.
+Ernie Camacho (born February 1, 1955) is a former professional baseball player who pitched in the major leagues from 1980 to 1981 and 1983 to 1990 for the Oakland Athletics, Pittsburgh Pirates, Cleveland Indians, Houston Astros, San Francisco Giants, and St. Louis Cardinals.